NeuroDataDesign/orange-panda-f16s17/brainstorm/Natenzon_Paper3.md

 The intensities of alpha and mu waves can be manipulated by the user through training.
 While this is not ideal for out of the box applications, it offers a reliable means of controlling some aspects of BCI.
 By specifically modulating either of these waves to a specific level, a user can for example open a predefined shortcut to any function or application.
-This also touches on the shortcomings of the P300 response, however, it does not disprove the feasability of using the P300 response as a means of identifying features/gameplay/content transitions that are unexpected to the user.
+This article also touches on the shortcomings of the P300 response, however, it does not disprove the feasability of using the P300 response as a means of identifying features/gameplay/content transitions that are unexpected to the user.
+The significance of noise is discussed in the paper, however, no perfect methods were devised to completely eliminate all noise.
+This is a serious problem to consider when designing programs for EEG headsets.